Are you a lover of beautiful indoor plants? I can relate – just look at our indoor garden below! =)

 Cymbidium loves bright light or dappled sunlight.
 Provide similar care as for your other house plants.
 See the 5 essential care tips at the end!

 6 – 8.
-Dramatic tropical foliage house plants
+Beautiful house plants with dramatic tropical foliage

 Asplenium nidus / Birds Nest Fern: It’s glossy attractive leaves can reach 2-3 feet long.
 The Birds Nest Fern is happiest when the soil is kept moist but not soggy.

 Monstera deliciosa / Swiss cheese plant: One of the most loved tropical plant, the Monstera is very fast growing.
 Our 6 inch pot little plant has grown into four big 5 gallon plants in 6 months.
 Talking about living in a jungle! =) Follow the 5 easy care tips at the end!